Case Status: Filed

 The complaint outlines pervasive dysfunction and bias within the immigration court system, including:

 - Areas that have become known as “asylum-free zones,” where virtually no asylum claims have been granted for the past several years.

 - The nationwide backlog of pending immigration cases, which has now surpassed 1 million — meaning that thousands of asylum seekers must wait three or four years for a court date.

 - The Enforcement Metrics Policy, which imposes case completion goals and case timelines, giving judges a personal financial stake in every case they decide and pushing them to deny more cases more quickly.

 - The “family unit” (“FAMU”) court docket, which stigmatizes the cases of recently arrived families and rushes their court dates, often giving families inadequate time to find an attorney and prepare for their hearings.

 UPDATE: On July 31, 2020, the District Court for the District of Oregon denied Defendants’ Motion to Dismiss, allowing the case to move forward.
-Under the Biden administration, Defendants are currently reviewing the Enforcement Metrics and FAMU policies at issue in this case.

 The lawsuit was filed in the District Court for the District of Oregon on behalf of Plaintiffs Innovation Law Lab, Southern Poverty Law Center, Las Americas Immigrant Advocacy Center, Asylum Seeker Advocacy Project (ASAP), Catholic Legal Immigration Network, Inc. (CLINIC), and Santa Fe Dreamers Project (SFDP).
 Counsel for Plaintiffs are Innovation Law Lab and Southern Poverty Law Center, with pro bono support from Perkins Coie LLP.